Our passion for training dogs is unmatched as is our belief that trained dogs have immeasurable uses.

 These dogs help those with disabilities live normal lives and are useful in many settings such as hospitals, schools, business places, and at home.
-Our company specializes in both onsite and offsite group dog training programs and individually focused dog training programs for use in these environments.

 With more than 30 years of experience in dog training our trainers hold Individual certifications in specific training categories as well as working in public community settings to ensure a great fit for the dog and owner.
 Our team is passionate about their work, and employs positive reinforcement training methods.

 Paradise Dog Training trains medial Alert dogs for older children and adults who are insulin-dependent Type 1 Diabetics.
 These dogs for diabetics are trained to utilize their naturally superior sense of smell to react to drops and increases in insulin levels in real time.
 When a diabetic experience a high or low, the body releases chemicals that change the scent of secretions and liquids it produces.
 Though these are unnoticeable to the human nose, service dogs have little difficulty.
 What the right dog lacks is an advanced level of training.
 Properly trained scent dogs have been shown to have 85-90% accuracy in the environments for which they are trained.
 For Diabetic Alert Dogs these environments include at home, in public, and nighttime Responding.
 Each dog is unique and may have different strengths and weaknesses.
 PDT evaluates the dog to ensure it has the right temperament to be a reliable scent dog and helps the owner to grow together with the dog.